-Design and load rate prestressed concrete cored slab and box beam bridges in accordance with the design criteria and assumptions outlined in the applicable SCDOT Structural Drawings and Details Instructional Memorandum (IM704 series).
+Design and load rate prestressed concrete cored slab and I-girder bridges in accordance with the design criteria and assumptions outlined in the applicable SCDOT Structural Drawings and Details Instructional Memorandum (IM704 series).
+For I-girders, IM704 design criteria and assumptions are supplemental to design criteria contained in the BDM and subsequent design memos (2006 and later), which remain in effect.